eksctl-io/eksctl/userdocs/src/usage/addons.md

 ```console
 eksctl update addon --name vpc-cni --version 1.8.0 --service-account-role-arn <new-role>
 ```

+???+ note
+    The namespace configuration cannot be updated once an addon is created.
+The `--namespace-config` flag is only available during addon creation.

 Similarly to addon creation, When updating an addon, you have full control over the config changes that you may have previously applied on that add-on's `configMap`.
 Specifically, you can preserve, or overwrite them.
 This optional functionality is available via the same config file field `resolveConflicts`. e.g.,